aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/rendering-and-printing/disable-exporting-frame-scripts-and-document-properties/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells exports frame scripts and document properties while converting a workbook into HTML.
-The 8.6.0 version of Aspose.Cells for .NET introduces an option which allows you optionally disable exporting frame scripts and doctment properties.
+The 8.6.0 version of Aspose.Cells for .NET introduces an option which allows you optionally disable exporting frame scripts and document properties.
 Please use the HtmlSaveOptions.ExportFrameScriptsAndProperties property to disable the export.

 {{% /alert %}}
 ## **Disable exporting frame scripts and document properties**